2014 Bahrain Grand Prix: Race

 Ricciardo and Button made pit stops on lap 20 while Bianchi was issued with a drive-through penalty because he was judged to have caused the incident between himself and Sutil.
 Button caught Räikkönen and used DRS to overtake him heading into the first corner.
 Sutil retired his Sauber after several slow laps on the track allowed him to gain more track experience.
 Vettel moved in front of Räikkönen by going around the inside without using the DRS system between the fourth and fifth turns, while Massa defended third position from teammate Bottas at the first turn.
 Three laps later, Massa came under pressure from Hülkenberg who attacked Massa by going around the inside heading towards the fourth turn and moved out of his slipstream, but Massa defended the place.
 Pérez took advantage to attack before entering turn five and moved in front of Hülkenberg.
 Ricciardo locked his tyres going into turn one and narrowly avoided impacting Räikkönen, but caught him on the backstraight.
 Bottas quickly caught the battle between Räikkönen and Ricciardo.
 He passed Ricciardo around the outside at turn one on the 30th lap and swerved left off onto a run-off area to avoid striking Räikkönen.
 Ricciardo retook the position.

 Hamilton created a gap on the faster tyre over the next phase of the race and by lap 32 he was 8.5 seconds ahead of Rosberg.
 Ricciardo was able to pass Räikkönen and Bottas attempted to move in front of Räikkönen going into the downhill turn eight and passed him on the backstraight.
 Bottas closed up to Ricciardo while Massa passed Räikkönen on the backstraight for ninth.
 Pérez made a pit stop on lap 35 and rejoined behind Alonso before immediately passing Alonso.
 Ricciardo lost seventh position when Massa passed him.
 Ericsson pulled over to the side of the track to retire with an oil leak which followed a loss of engine power on the 37th lap.
-Ricciardo overtook Räikkönen around the outside on the following lap and moved in front of Magnuseen shortly afterwards.
+Ricciardo overtook Räikkönen around the outside on the following lap and moved in front of Magnussen shortly afterwards.
 Hamilton was around 10 seconds ahead of Rosberg with 17 laps remaining.
 However, with the soft compound tyre estimated to be as much as a second a lap faster than the medium compound, Rosberg still had a very good chance of catching up to his teammate in the remaining laps, as they were scheduled to be put on the opposite tyres for the final stint – Hamilton on medium tyres and Rosberg on the soft compound option.